 - In medium bowl wish eggs and brown sugar until combined.
 Set aside.

 - Set heatproof bowl inside vegetable steamer over top of simmering water.
 Add butter and 2/3 lb chocolate and stir until melted.
-Let cool slightly and then scrape into bowl with eggs and brown sugar and whisk until batter becomes thick and glossy.
+Let cool slightly and then scrape into the bowl with eggs and brown sugar and whisk until the batter becomes thick and glossy.

 - Bake for 15 minutes.
-Sprinkle crushed candy canes evenly over top and then return to oven to bake for another 15-20 minutes or until a cake tester comes out with only a few moist crumbs.
-Let brownies cool for about 2 hours before cutting into bars to serve.
+Sprinkle crushed candy canes evenly over top and then return to the oven to bake for another 15-20 minutes or until a cake tester comes out with only a few moist crumbs.
+Let brownies cool for about 2 hours before cutting them into bars to serve.